-Once a page loads inside the Text Browser, all embedded links will also open inside the same browser automatically.
+Once a page loads inside the Text Browser, any of the internal links will also open inside the same browser automatically.

-Why would anyone want a text browser when there’s broadband?
-Well, you can also use the Text Browser as a proxy server to access news articles and other websites that are inaccessible at your workplace.
+Why would anyone want a basic text browser?
+Well, you can also use the Text Browser as a proxy server to access news articles and other text-only content on the Internet that may otherwise be inaccessible at your workplace.

-When you request a web page, the script will first download the page on Google’s servers and then renders the content on your screen using Google Apps Script.
-Thus, even if a site is restricted, you should be able to indirectly access it through Google.
+When you request a web page through the app, the underlying Google Apps Script will fetch the page on Google’s servers and then renders the content on your screen using Google Apps Script.
+Thus, even if a site is restricted, you should be able to view the page indirectly through the Google cloud.